sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 layout: null
 ---

-The media presentation mode is designed for simplicity rather than complex features.
+The media presentation mode is designed for simplicity and to prevent mistakes during meetings.

 ### Entering media presentation mode